 Greathead described his invention as unsubmergable due to the fact 7 hundredweight of cork was fitted externally as a fender beneath the gunnels and internally from the thwarts to the deck.
-During a refit around 1824 copper lined air boxes were to replace the cork with the addition of eight relieving tubes for draining away excess water.
-This was also the year that the “Royal National Institute for the Preservation of Life from Shipwreck” was formed.
-This later being renamed Royal National Lifeboat Insitution (RNLI).
+During a refit around 1823, air boxes were to replace the cork with the addition of eight relieving tubes for draining away excess water.
+This was a year prior to the “Royal National Institute for the Preservation of Life from Shipwreck” being formed.
+This title later being renamed Royal National Lifeboat Institution (RNLI).

-On Christmas Day 1836, William Guy, the Lifeboat Bowman was called from Chapel to take his place alongside 21 other volunteers to man the boat to assist the brig ‘Caroline’.
+On Christmas Day 1836, William Guy, the Lifeboat Bowman was called from the Methodist Chapel to take his place alongside 21 other volunteers to man the boat to assist the brig ‘Caroline’.
 Tremendous seas and gale force winds caused much damage to the seaside properties yet the crewmen managed to launch the boat in the heavy breakers.
 It was during this failed rescue attempt that William Guy was washed overboard and drowned.
 The only person ever to lose his life from the Zetland Lifeboat.
 The 'Friends of the Zetland Lifeboat' commissioned a burial stone to mark the spot where William Guy resides in St. Peters Churchyard together with a brass plaque installed inside the church.
 The plaque was unveiled by The 4th Marquess of Zetland who's family were so instrumental in bringing the first lifeboat to Redcar and In 1838 the title of 1st Earl of Zetland was bestowed upon the local landowner and this was to influence the local people to give the previously unnamed lifeboat, the name Zetland, The name taken from Shetland with which the family had such strong connections.

 After some years associated with the Tees Bay Lifeboat and Shipwreck Society it was to be in 1858 that the RNLI took responsibility for the Zetland together with lifeboats at Middlesbrough and Saltburn.
 The Zetland continued to give good service until 6 years later (1864) when she was considered by the RNLI to be unfit for service, She was almost immediately replaced by the RNLI boat Crossley.